 Wet brain a neurological condition onset by a deficiency of thiamine (vitamin B1).
 Its scientific name is Wernicke-Korsakoff Syndrome (WKS), after the scientists who discovered it.

 Chronic alcohol abuse can lead to a deficiency of thiamine.
-However, contrary to popular belief, wet brain symptoms aren’t exclusive to alcoholics.
+However, contrary to popular belief, symptoms of Korsakoff syndrome aren’t exclusive to alcoholics.
 Neither are symptoms caused by alcohol killing brain cells.

 There’s certainly debate about the long-term effects of alcohol on an individual’s ability to think clearly.
 Still, we need more research to prove alcohol affects gray matter, which is the part of the brain responsible for cognition.

 What Does It Mean?

 The wet brain doesn’t take time to develop.
 It’s sudden and devastating.
 Medically, large amounts of glucose entering an already thiamin-deficient brain cause the condition.
 Glucose is one of the significant chemicals produced when sugar-rich alcohol is broken down by our bodies.

 There are two primary phases to this condition.
 The first is known as Wernicke’s encephalopathy.
 This is an acute and severe thiamine (vitamin B1) deficiency in the brain.

 The second stage, named Korsakoff’s psychosis, is not reversible.
 When people develop Korsakoff’s psychosis, vitamin deficiency is present, and sudden, heavy intake of glucose occurs—resulting in what’s commonly known as the wet brain.

 However, linking the condition to alcoholism can be challenging.
 Symptoms of WKS mimic those of alcohol withdrawal or intoxication.
 Not to mention, many alcoholics lack the support system they need to seek treatment and receive a formal diagnostic.